 At the end of the day, if someone doesn’t want to play with me, then I can take my marbles and go play elsewhere.
 That’s the beauty and opportunity in independent filmmaking.
 You don’t have to rely on an executive at a major production company or studio to open the door for you… simply go out and make the project on your own.

-Q: What is your response to accusations that you’re a woman writing about a very masculine experience – you have an all-male cast – you’ve made a film about men for men.
-There are plenty of men writing in this genre already, why not use your status as a woman to write and produce films about and for women?
+Q: There are plenty of men writing in this genre already, why not use your status as a woman to write and produce films about and for women?
 Clearly there are not enough of those stories being told?